microsoft/react-native-windows-samples/docs/native-modules-csharp-codegen.md

 > Disclaimer: The reflection logic may be removed in the near future.

 ## Upgrading old projects
-When you upgrade an existing 0.62 project to 0.63 you will already have imports for the shared files so you will get the codegen by default.
+When you upgrade an existing 0.62 project to a later version you will already have imports for the shared files so you will get the codegen by default.
 It might be the case that your C# code is not yet set up for this.
 To enable codegen you'll need to do the following:

 1. Add a file `ReactPackageProvider.cs` with the following content, filling in the correct namespace of your application: